-Our Disneyland Itinerary is a touring plan to what attractions, shows, and dining we’d do in one day at the park.
+Our Disneyland Itinerary is a touring plan featuring what attractions, shows, and dining we’d do in one day at the park.
 This itinerary is our efficient way to experience all of the, what we consider, Disneyland essentials.
-With our recent Disneyland Resort Trip Planning Guide, as well as upcoming guides to Disney World and Tokyo Disney Resort, this seems like an opportune time to add in a series of itineraries for each park we’ve been to, this being the first.
+You can check out all of our park itineraries here.

 What this series won’t do is give a plan to experience every single attraction in one day at the park.
 While we do think rides are one of the most important aspects of Disneyland, our ideal day there isn’t rushing around to every attraction.
 We do have all of the attractions ranked, as well as ratings for shows and counter-service and table-service restaurants, so if you are simply looking for the best things to do those lists may be a good place to start.
 Where this post will differ from those is the itinerary will include an efficient plan as well as time for exploring the park.

 There are many different factors that go into a theme park day, so we do have to keep this somewhat general.
 I don’t know how busy the park will be when you visit, whether you purchased MaxPass, where you are staying, etc. What I do assume in this itinerary is that you are spending the full day inside of the park, getting there before the gates open and leaving after the park closes.
-To do this, I would recommend staying as close as possible whether that be at Disneyland Hotel, Grand Californian or a cheaper one across the street on Harbor Blvd.
+To do this, I would recommend staying as close as possible whether that be at Disneyland Hotel, Grand Californian or a cheaper hotel (which is what we recommend due to a much better value) across the street on Harbor Blvd.

 As always, if you have specific questions then please leave us a comment below.
 My best advice in this general touring plan is to loosely follow the plan while also keeping a sense of exploration.
 While Disney World has become a place where it benefits to follow a schedule, Disneyland can still play for those who want to be a little more spontaneous.
 Let’s get to the plan!